It is a well-known fact that most customer interactions, a staggering 92%, take place over the phone, as a study from Salesforce reported.

-Maybe your website is slow or cluttered, and your landing page just isn’t hitting the mark.
+Your website may be slow or cluttered, and your landing page isn’t hitting the mark.

-No matter what the issue is, it’s your company’s job to solve it.
-It might take time before your sales team can improve their sales strategies.
+No matter the issue, it’s your company’s job to solve it.
+It might take time before your sales team can improve its sales strategies.

 Once you fix the root cause, you’ll see the improvements magnify.
 You’ll notice more closed deals, retained customers, and boosted sales.